jkirkwin/OO-Design-Class-Project-Revisited/Style.md

 # A style planning document to record the development of our design decisions and ideas

+## Testing

+Unit test ideas:
+* Test that view has no imports from model
+* Test that model has no imports from controller or from view

-## Planning & Concepts
+## Controller

-### User Management
+### Active User
-User interface, implemented by a BasicUser class, AdminUser extends BasicUser Each user object should store the User's username, password, UUID?, and a list of all the devices (or their UUID's) that the user has access to.
+* We need to track which user is active -> simply add a User activeUser field in controller.
+That should give us all the info we need.

+### ControllerObjects
+We could have a DeviceController Class with specific subtypes for each type of device.
+Within the controller we could have one DeviceController object for each device present in the model.
+This was suggested in class by a student and Neil seemed to be on board.

 ### Devices
 Devices should be designated PUBLIC or ADMIN_ONLY.
 This designation dictates the behaviour of the model when new users are added.
 Newly added users are given access to PUBLIC devices automatically but no ADMIN devices.
 This can be modified by AdminUsers in the admin view

-## Testing

-Unit test ideas:
-* Test that view has no imports from model
-* Test that model has no imports from controller or from view

 ## Model

 ### Startup and Shutdown
-For now, we will spin up a "blank" model each time - that is, no devices will be automatically associated and only two users (one admin and one regular user) will be available for use.
-Once the code base has been developed further, we will save the state of the model at shutdown() into text files containing JSON representations of the devices, users, and any other stateful objects.
-These files will be parsed during startup() to re-create all these objects as they were.

-See https://stackoverflow.com/questions/26619566/javafx-stage-close-handler for info on how to have safety code that executes when the application terminates.
-This should allow us to ensure state is saved when the user quits the app.
+Startup is called upon Controller instantiation Shutdown is called on program exit (close button, X button, and force quit) These methods call the apropriate functions in model.storage.Storage.java to read previously generated JSON files and translate the contents to Java Device and UserAccount objects or convert all Devices and UserAccounts to their JSON representations and save these as appropriate.

 ## View
 LogIn screen prompts for username/password and either accesses or creates a user.